mathewpan2/Weather-Graph-App/README.md

 ## To run the app on your local machine, follow these steps

 1. Clone this repository to your computer.
-2. Install the dependencies by running npm install in the project directory.
+2. Install the dependencies by running npm install and npm install chart.js in the project directory.
 3. Create a file named .env in the project directory and add your OpenWeatherMap API key as follows: "REACT_APP_API_KEY=your_api_key_here"